red-star-squadron/rs-liveries/doc/dev/Readme.md

 Before running it. you will need nsis, relevant nsis plugins etc. Check the github workflow file to see how to set up your machine.

-We could rework this script so it runs in docker with everything set-up, but it was a personal preference to have a local-run enbabled.

 Unfortunately, the .exe file we get this way can be tested for everything except downloading liveries.

 We require a Github release for downloads to work.